MaltegoTech/maltego-trx/README.md

 #### Configuring Settings per Transform

 Settings that aren't required for every transform have to be added to the `register_transform` decorator explicitly.
+To access the setting on the request, use the `id` property, which will have the global prefix if it's a global setting.
+The `name` property won't work on global settings.

 ```python
 # settings.py